etsryn/File-Type-Converter/README.md

 1. Currently working on 2nd point of Contributing section.

 # Conclusion
-This program is currently compiling with zero error, so you are good to go with it, **Thank You**
+This program is currently executing with zero error, so you are good to go with it, **Thank You**

 # License
 Apache-2.0 license